 What is meant by a “snow emergency”?

 When the Mayor declares a snow emergency, it simply means no vehicles may be parked on streets where you see emergency route signs.
-These routes are: M Street from 1St Street to 16th Street (Highway 14), .
 If necessary, the snow emergency may be extended to prohibit or restrict parking on arterial and residential streets.
 Should a snow emergency be declared, notice will be given by radio, television, and, if feasible, in the newspaper.
-A list of emergencty routes can be found here.
+A list of emergency routes can be found here.

 If I have an emergency, what should I do?